epfl-ada/ada-2024-project-adaventure/Readme.md

 * Can we determine areas of common knowledge or knowledge gaps by comparing user patterns with hubs?
 * How do hubs affect the efficiency of user paths?
 Do users who navigate through hubs tend to complete paths more successfully or with fewer clicks?
 * Are highly linked hubs also more accessible, or do users tend to bypass them for other, potentially less-linked but more intuitive articles?

+### File Structure
+**analysis.ipynb:** The main code for analysis contained in the data story is located here.
+This Jupyter notebook contains the primary logic and calculations for exploring Wikipedia navigation patterns and analyzing hubs.\
+**src/:** Contains additional Python scripts supporting the analysis.
+You can find data processing scripts, and other components necessary for running the full analysis.

 ### Organization within the team